spring-attic/bomr/README.md

 --milestone <String>  Milestone to which upgrade issues are assigned
 ```

-For example, to upgrade a bom and assign isses to the `2.0.5` milestone:
+For example, to upgrade a bom and assign issues to the `2.0.5` milestone:

 ```
 $ bomr.jar upgrade --milestone=2.0.5